Best Nonprofit CRMs (Updated 2023)

 Whether your nonprofit has one hundred or one hundred thousand supporters, you’ve likely noticed that the bulk of your funding comes from a handful of donors.
 In fact, most nonprofits receive approximately 80% of their funding from 20% of donors through major gifts.

-With so much riding on your nonprofit receiving major gifts, your CRM should support your efforts with features that make it easy to track these gifts from beginning to end:
+With so much riding on your nonprofit receiving major gifts, your CRM should support your efforts with features that make it easy to track these gifts from beginning to end of the donor journey:

 - Beginning of the engagement.
 Very few major gifts are given by an anonymous stranger.
 Most major donors start as average donors, making a contribution to a cause they believe in.